Caroline-Legrand/disaggMRC/README.md

 ```

 The function “get_scaling_params_Intensity” returns a data frame of
-scaling parameters and a list of plots for showing empirical estimates
+scaling parameters for each seasonn and a list of plots for showing
-and fitted scaling models.
+empirical estimates and fitted scaling models.

 ``` r
 # Save scaling parameters